Fine tuning SMLs

 Copy

-We tokenize the dataset and delete the column with the text
+We tokenize the dataset and remove the column with the text

 train_dataset = train_dataset.map(tokenize_function, batched=True, remove_columns=[joke_column])